-You can use the AV receiver's remote controller to control basic iPod/iPhone functions (→ page 67).
+You can use the AV receiver's remote controller to control basic iPod/iPhone functions ( $\Rightarrow$ page 71).

-■ Operating Notes
+Operating Notes

-- Functionality depends on your iPod/iPhone model and generation. - Before selecting a different input source, stop your iPod/iPhone playback to prevent the AV receiver from selecting the iPod/iPhone input source by mistake. - If any accessories are connected to your iPod/iPhone, the AV receiver may not be able to select the input source properly. - When connecting the UP-A1 Dock to the radio tuner UP-HT1 (North American models)/UP-DT1 (European, Australian and Asian models) with AUTO selected by the tuner's Mode Selector switch, you can switch the input source between UPA1 Dock and the tuner, by pressing PORT repeatedly on the front panel. - While your iPod/iPhone is in the UP-A1 Dock, its volume control has no effect.
-If you adjust your iPod/iPhone models volume control while it's in the UP-A1 Dock, make sure it's not set too high before you reconnect your headphones. - The Auto Power On function will not work if you set your iPod/iPhone in the UP-A1 Dock while it is playing. - When Zone 2 is turned on, you can't use Auto Power On and Direct Change functions. - Do not turn off the power with the iPod/iPhone still connected to this unit via the UP-A1 Dock. - Set your iPod/iPhone in the UP-A1 Dock after the AV receiver turns on. - The "Charge Mode" setting must be set to "On" to enable the Auto Power On and Direct Change functions (→ page 56).
+- Functionality depends on your iPod/iPhone model and generation. - Before selecting a different input source, stop your iPod/iPhone playback to prevent the AV receiver from selecting the iPod/iPhone input source by mistake. - If any accessories are connected to your iPod/iPhone, the AV receiver may not be able to select the input source properly. - When connecting the UP-A1 Dock to the radio tuner UP-HT1 (North American models)/UP-DT1 (European, Australian and Asian models) with AUTO selected by the tuner's Mode Selector switch, you can switch the input source between UP-A1 Dock and the tuner, by pressing PORT repeatedly on the front panel. - While your iPod/iPhone is in the UP-A1 Dock, its volume control has no effect.
+If you adjust your iPod/iPhone models volume control while it's in the UP-A1 Dock, make sure it's not set too high before you reconnect your headphones. - The Auto Power On function will not work if you set your iPod/iPhone in the UP-A1 Dock while it is playing. - When Zone 2/3 is turned on, you can't use Auto Power On and Direct Change functions. - The "Charge Mode" setting must be set to "On" to enable the Auto Power On and Direct Change functions (→ page 58).

-■ Using Your iPod/iPhone Alarm Clock
+Using Your iPod/iPhone Alarm Clock